 Colourpop was initially known for a few things: affordable prices, a huge color selection, and a signature pillowy-soft pigment formula.
 While Colourpop still manufactures these cushy pigments, they have also transitioned into making traditional pressed powders.
 And man, are these powders good.
 I love Colourpop […]

-What products have you been loving lately?
-Be sure to follow me on Bloglovin’ and Instagram!
+What are your favorite concealers?
+Drop by again soon, and be sure to follow me on Bloglovin’ and Instagram!